Dishant-Chaudhary/CTF/README.md

-# 🧠 CTF Writeups & Practice – by Team 0bscuri7y
+# 🧠 CTF Writeups & Practice

 Welcome to my personal collection of Capture The Flag (CTF) writeups and security research.
 This repo documents challenges from live CTF events, personal labs, and security practice across various domains.